-TVA will coordinate with the USFWS to determine how to minimize pups to the extent possible.
-May include establishment of artificial r 75. removal of roost tree(s). company a grand different factor TR6 Removal of a documented Indiana bat or northern long-eared bat re is still suitable and that needs to occur during non-winter season, re pup season, or swarming season (if site is within known swarming first require a site-specific review and assessment.
-If pups are pressible removed (determined either by mist netting and assessment of a or by visual assessment of trees following evening emergence cour coordinate with USFWS to determine how to minimize impacts to pextent possible.
-This may include establishment of artificial roosts by removal of roost tree(s). ange-wide habitat) will ent in trees to adult females, nts), TVA will ups to the TR7 Tree removal within 100 feet of existing transmission ROWs will hazard trees.
-On or adjacent to TLs, a hazard tree is a tree that is to fall within an unsafe distance of TLs under maximum sag and blown and/or are also dead, diseased, dying, and/or leaning.
-Hazard tree includes removal of trees that 1) currently are tall enough to threate of operation and maintenance of a TL or 2) have the ability in the further the integrity of operation and maintenance of a TL. all enough to out conditions removal en the integrity TR8 Requests for removal of hazard trees on or adjacent to TVA reserved be inspected by staff knowledgeable in identifying hazard trees per Society of Arboriculture and TVA's checklist for hazard trees.
-Approximately limited to trees with a defined target.
-International oval will be TR9 If removal of suitable summer roosting habitat occurs when bats are the landscape, a funding contribution (based on amount of habitat rowards future conservation and recovery efforts for federally listed be carried out.
-Project can consider seasonal bat presence/absence (mist netting or emergence counts) that allow for positive detections resulting in increased constraints in cost and project schedule.
-This TVA to contribute to increased knowledge of bat presence on the later that the contribution to account the project is the project of the project is the project in the project in the project in the project is the project in the removed) bats would se surveys s without s will enable andscape AR1 Projects that involve structural modification or demolition of building and potentially suitable box culverts, will require assessment to det structure has characteristics that make it a potentially suitable unco bat roost.
-If so a survey to determine if bats may be present will be Structural assessment will include: Visual check that includes an exhaustive internal/external in building to look for evidence of bats (e.g., bat droppings, root entrance/exit holes); this can be done at any time of year, p when bats are active.
-Where accessible and health and safety considerations allo roof space for evidence of bats (e.g., droppings, scratch material sightings), noting relevant characteristics of internal features potential access points and roosting opportunities.
-Suitable may include: gaps between tilbes and roof lining, access points gaps between timbers or around mortise joints, gaps around gable end walls, gaps within roof walling or around tops of cobreasts, and clean ridge beams.
-Features with high-medium likelihood of harboring bats but checked visually include soffits, cavity walls, space between and roof lining. gs, bridges, ermine if conducted.
-Inspection of cost referably w, a survey of trks, staining, s that provide characteristic costs via eaves, d top and chimney cannot be a roof covering Applies to box culverts that are at least 5 feet (1.5 meters) to one or more of the following characteristics.
-Suitable culvert
+TVA will coordinate with the USFWS to determine how to minimize impacts to pups to the extent possible.
+May include establishment of artificial roosts before removal of roost tree(s).
+TR6 Removal of a documented Indiana bat or northern long-eared bat roost tree that is still suitable and that needs to occur during non-winter season, range-wide pup season, or swarming season (if site is within known swarming habitat) will first require a site-specific review and assessment.
+If pups are present in trees to be removed (determined either by mist netting and assessment of adult females, or by visual assessment of trees following evening emergence counts), TVA will coordinate with USFWS to determine how to minimize impacts to pups to the extent possible.
+This may include establishment of artificial roosts before removal of roost tree(s).
+TR7 Tree removal within 100 feet of existing transmission ROWs will be limited to hazard trees.
+On or adjacent to TLs, a hazard tree is a tree that is tall enough to fall within an unsafe distance of TLs under maximum sag and blowout conditions and/or are also dead, diseased, dying, and/or leaning.
+Hazard tree removal includes removal of trees that 1) currently are tall enough to threaten the integrity of operation and maintenance of a TL or 2) have the ability in the future to threaten the integrity of operation and maintenance of a TL.
+TR8 Requests for removal of hazard trees on or adjacent to TVA reservoir land will be inspected by staff knowledgeable in identifying hazard trees per International Society of Arboriculture and TVA's checklist for hazard trees.
+Approval will be limited to trees with a defined target.
+TR9 If removal of suitable summer roosting habitat occurs when bats are present on the landscape, a funding contribution (based on amount of habitat removed) towards future conservation and recovery efforts for federally listed bats would be carried out.
+Project can consider seasonal bat presence/absence surveys (mist netting or emergence counts) that allow for positive detections without resulting in increased constraints in cost and project schedule.
+This will enable TVA to contribute to increased knowledge of bat presence on the landscape while continuing to carry out TVA's broad mission and responsibilities.
+AR1 Projects that involve structural modification or demolition of buildings, bridges, and potentially suitable box culverts, will require assessment to determine if structure has characteristics that make it a potentially suitable unconventional bat roost.
+If so a survey to determine if bats may be present will be conducted.
+Structural assessment will include: Visual check that includes an exhaustive internal/external inspection of building to look for evidence of bats (e.g., bat droppings, roost entrance/exit holes); this can be done at any time of year, preferably when bats are active.
+Where accessible and health and safety considerations allow, a survey of roof space for evidence of bats (e.g., droppings, scratch marks, staining, sightings), noting relevant characteristics of internal features that provide potential access points and roosting opportunities.
+Suitable characteristic may include: gaps between tiles and roof lining, access points via eaves, gaps between timbers or around mortise joints, gaps around top and gable end walls, gaps within roof walling or around tops of chimney breasts, and clean ridge beams.
+Features with high-medium likelihood of harboring bats but cannot be checked visually include soffits, cavity walls, space between roof covering and roof lining.
+Applies to box culverts that are at least 5 feet (1.5 meters) tall and with one or more of the following characteristics: Location in relatively warm areas